AED Signage Requirements and State AED Laws

-While Maine does not have specific laws regarding AED signage requirements, students with knowledge of how to use an AED are going to need to be able to find one when they need it– signs are critical.
+While Maine does not have specific laws regarding AED signage, students with knowledge of how to use an AED are going to need to be able to find one when they need it– signs are critical.

 New Jersey legislature acted early (in 1999) to protect individuals who used AEDs from civil liability.
-The state went on to pass several laws and regulations, including the need for signs identifying the AED’s location in all schools.
+The state went on to pass several laws and regulations, including the need for signs that identify the AED’s location in all schools.

-New Jersey public and non-public schools are required to be equipped with an automated external defibrillator (AED) to save lives.
+New Jersey public and non-public schools are required to be equipped with an AED to save lives.
 Since 2014, New Jersey law also requires that all high school students receive CPR and AED training before they graduate.

 California requires that AED signage be visible with clear instructions as to the location of all AEDs in the building.
 The state has also specified that instructions for using the AED must be posted next to the device, with font no smaller than 14 points.

-Minnesota has enacted AED-related laws since 1998 but thus far has no specific AED signage requirements.
+Minnesota has enacted AED-related laws since 1998 but the state does not have AED signage requirements.
 Minnesota statute 403.51 states that anyone installing a public-use AED “encouraged but not required” to provide any signage as to the AED’s location.

 With a slew of regulations and laws, Maryland requires AEDs at public swimming pools, in schools, and in certain law enforcement officer’s vehicles.
 It also provides Good Samaritan laws protecting AED users from civil liability and mandates the instruction in CPR and AED use for its students, but there are no specific laws regarding signage.